spectram/baygaud-PI/README.md

 		# working directory where the input data cube is
 		'wdir':'/home/seheon/research/code/_python/baygaud_py/baygaud_PI/demo/test_cube'

-		--> A directory named 'baygaud_combined' will be created where the decomposed Gaussian components are stored.
+		--> A directory named 'segmts_merged_n_classified.1' will be created where the decomposed Gaussian components are stored.
 These Gaussian components (such as bulk, cool, warm, hot, non_bulk, psgfit, and sgfit, or any others defined by the user) are classified based on their kinematic properties set in the '_baygaud_params.py' file.